-The objective of this project was to prepare a final RAP to address potentially unacceptable land contamination exposure risks identified for the site during the Stage 1 Preliminary Site Investigation (PSI) and Stage 2 Detailed Site Investigation (DSI), previous completed, in the context of informing future land use planning.
-Provide a strategy to mitigate these potential exposure risks, by exploring available remediation options that will effectively and efficiently provide this outcome.
-A risk-based clean-up strategy to achieve an acceptable outcome that is technically, logistically, and financially feasible.
+The objective of this project was to prepare a RAP to address potentially unacceptable land contamination exposure risks identified for the site during the Stage 1 Preliminary Site Investigation (PSI) and Stage 2 Detailed Site Investigation (DSI), previous completed at the site.
+The goal is to provide a strategy to mitigate potential exposure risks, with consideration of a strategy to achieve an acceptable outcome that is technically, logistically, and financially feasible.